syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/getting-started.md

 You can also customize the entire view of the popup by loading the templates or custom views for the header, body, and footer.

+More information for pop-up positioning is in this [link](https://help.syncfusion.com/xamarin-ios/sfpopuplayout/layout-customizations).

 ###  Load your template view in the popup body

 Any view can be added as the pop-up content using the [SfPopupLayout.PopupView.ContentTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sfpopuplayout/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.PopupView~ContentTemplate.html) property to refresh it.
 Refer to the following code example in which a label is added as a popup content and displaying popup when the SfPopupLayout is set as root view